If you have type 1 or type 2 diabetes, your risk of diabetic retinopathy increases during pregnancy.

 - at your booking visit, or soon after

-- after week 28 of pregnancy
+- around week 34 of pregnancy

 A screening appointment will last about 30 minutes.